Western Los Angeles County Council: Camp Josepho

+On January 8, 2025, Camp Josepho was declared "closed indefinitely" by the Western Los Angeles County Council as a result of the 2025 Southern California Wildfires.
+The Palisades Wildfire specifically resulted in the camp burning down in a complete loss.

 Order of the Arrow

 The Malibu Lodge #566, chartered in 1972, serves 755 Arrowmen as of 2004.
 The lodge totem is a Pacific blue shark, and the name translates to "From the Mountains to the Sea" in the Chumash language.
 Malibu Lodge was created in 1972 from the merger of Tamet Lodge 225 and Walika Lodge 228.